-In any case, Evie spots your innate talent for fashion styling, and soon hires you as a sales assistant for boutique.
+In any case, Evie spots your innate talent for fashion styling and soon hires you as a sales assistant for the boutique.
 Whilst you begin under Evie’s watchful eye, progression will see you eventually manage your own boutique, which includes the freedom to alter its appearance and purchase stock of your own choosing.
 With over 12,000 items of clothing and accessories available to you, such choice seems never-ending.

-Stock may be purchased from the Exhibition Hall, with numerous stores providing varying styles of clothing.
+The stock may be purchased from the Exhibition Hall, with numerous stores providing varying styles of clothing.
 Anything you purchase is also duplicated for your own wardrobe, with samples delivered to your apartment by courier.
 It isn’t an entirely feminine affair either, with male clientele also visiting your store to purchase menswear items.

 Humorously, New Style Boutique is also designed to ensure that your character doesn’t look inappropriate.
-Having dressed my character with an bunched up shirt, skirt and shoes I was greeted with the message: “Underwear Visible!
+Having dressed my character with a bunched up shirt, skirt and shoes I was greeted with the message: “Underwear Visible!
 Please add more clothing to the upper body to avoid exposing any underwear.”
 I couldn’t progress without adding an ‘Inner’ layer, although bizarrely these include bikini tops.
 At least the game’s trying to encourage players to look respectable…

 Progression will also open up areas of the town, allowing you to visit locations such as the Hair Salon, Beautician, Café, or simply taking a walk in the park.

 It doesn’t end there either, with the incorporation of online services allowing you to launch a separate Web Shop in which you can create three separate outfits to sell to other players.
 StreetPass sees support, with players able to exchange Stylist Cards with each other.
-Once you’ve swapped, you can visit each other’s boutiques, or exchange outfits.
+Once you’ve swapped, you can visit each other’s boutiques or exchange outfits.